 Many people are taught at a young age to look both ways before crossing the street.
 However, even those diligently follow these precautions can be struck by negligent or reckless drivers.
 Vehicle collisions often leave impacted walkers with devastating physical, emotional, and financial damages.

-If you are suffering from the consequences of a traffic crash, contact Smith Hulsey law firm.
+If you are suffering from the consequences of a traffic crash, contact Smith Hulsey.
 One of our Gainesville pedestrian accident lawyers could help craft an effective strategy to obtain the recovery you need for your injuries.
+En español

 Today’s cars are outfitted with numerous safety features to help reduce the damage of collisions and keep occupants safe.
 Although drivers and passengers may be saved by these features in the event of a traffic wreck, pedestrians are completely unprotected from external impacts and often suffer serious bodily harm.
 A collision with a vehicle could cause a person on foot the following injuries:

 For these types of catastrophic harm, victims may need to undergo numerous, lengthy medical treatments to regain their pre-accident abilities.
 In some cases, they may never return to their previous quality of life.
 When the consequences are this severe, it is important for accident victims to contact a legal team that focuses on pedestrian collision cases.
 A skilled pedestrian accident attorney could work on behalf of an injured Gainesville resident to negotiate a settlement with insurance companies or present their case in court.

 Both drivers and those traveling on foot bear some level of responsibility for avoiding accidents.
 The Official Code of Georgia Annotated sets out specific safety duties for drivers and pedestrians.